LanceyReggie/Capstone/README.md

 # Capstone
 Capstone Project for Salesforce

-Link for each step done.
-https://drive.google.com/drive/folders/1C-j9LcNP0s-pZ_7fn1kBLBcB20pjx15R?usp=sharing
+Drive Link for each step I have done.
+It has been separated into its individual parts apart from the first two steps The creation of the developer account was done in a screenshot instead of video. https://drive.google.com/drive/folders/1C-j9LcNP0s-pZ_7fn1kBLBcB20pjx15R?usp=sharing